ibm-cloud-docs/databases-for-mysql/howto-wal2json.md

   ```
   {: pre}

 4. To test the plug-in run `pg_recvlogical` from the command line.
-The command is available with an installation of PostgreSQL.
+The command is available with an installation of MySQL.
 Use the host and port from your deployment, and the database and slot name you created via the API,
   ```
   PGSSLMODE=require pg_recvlogical -d <DATABASE NAME> -U repl -h <HOST> -p <PORT> --slot <SLOT NAME> --start -o pretty-print=1 -f -
   ```